-The Association of Investment Companies, in association with Investors Chronicle, is offering readers the chance to win £5,000 to invest in an investment company of their choice.
+The Association of Investment Companies (AIC), in association with Investors Chronicle, is offering readers the chance to win £5,000 to invest in an investment company of their choice.

-The track record: Everyone is aware that ‘past performance is no guide to future returns’.
-But we all like to look at performance data, and consistency is obviously a factor for consideration.
-When looking at performance data, it makes sense to look at a variety of time periods and also to look at ‘year on year’ annual past performance, to give a clearer picture of how a company has performed in different market conditions.
+Everyone is aware that past performance is no guide to future returns, but it’s obviously something to be considered.
+When looking at performance data, it makes sense to look at a variety of time periods and also to look at performance for individual years to give a clearer picture of how a company has performed in different market conditions.

-Income: The investment company sector has an unrivalled dividend track record, because companies have the flexibility to retain some of the income they receive each year and squirrel it away for the leaner years.
-Known as ‘dividend smoothing’, this has enabled a number of companies to increase their dividends through good and bad times.
-This can be reassuring, even if you are not an income investor.
-There are a significant number of investment companies that have increased their dividends each year for 20 years or longer, with four investment companies having consecutively increased their dividends for 50 years or more!
+The investment company sector has an unrivalled dividend track record.
+This is because investment companies have the flexibility to retain some of the income they receive each year and squirrel it away for the leaner years.
+Known as ‘dividend smoothing’, this has enabled many investment companies to increase their dividends through both good and bad times.
+There are 21 ‘dividend hero’ investment companies that have increased their dividends each year for 20 years or longer.
+There are even four dividend heroes that have consecutively increased their dividends for 50 years or more!

 For more information on investment companies, visit www.theaic.co.uk